opencog/pln/opencog/pln/rules/temporal/temporal-reasoning.md

 In this document we provide the foundation for doing Temporal Reasoning with PLN.
-It builds upon Chapter 14 of the PLN book, using the same notations as well as explicitely defining a Probability Space for it, based upon https://en.wikipedia.org/wiki/Stochastic_process.
+It builds upon Chapter 14 of the PLN book, using the same notations as well as explicitely defining a Probability Space for it, based upon https://en.wikipedia.org/wiki/Stochastic_process for the most part.

 ## Notations